mmuman/AAUI2AUI/manual.md

 Although most transceivers use much less than the advertised rated current, prefer one rated for 150mA or less, or one of the validated models from the [list available on the website](https://github.com/mmuman/AAUI2AUI#tested-transceivers).

-When using an external supply the limit is higher, but to avoid overheating the internal step-up converter transceivers using more than 500mA should really be avoided.
+The limit is higher with an external supply, but to avoid overheating the internal step-up converter transceivers using more than 500mA should really be avoided.
+The step-up board is already warm at 120mA, and in a closed environment, so make sure it does not get hot before prolonged use.